 Through internships for students at the University at Albany, Empire State College, and Hudson Valley Community College, the Center for Law & Policy Solutions introduces students to the politics of law and policymaking and, more broadly, helps them understand the effect government can have on people’s lives.

 Now Accepting Applications for Spring 2022

 We are now accepting applications from undergraduate students enrolled for the spring semester at participating schools—University at Albany, SUNY Empire State College, and Hudson Valley Community College—that are interested in pursuing work in public policy research and practice.
 Click here for more detailed information on the internship application.
 The interns selected for the spring will focus their research on infrastructure policy and practice.

 This internship is a credit-bearing and paid internship for students who are enrolled full-time at their respective institution.
 Interns are paid $13.20/hour for ten hours per week for 15 weeks.
 Once applications are reviewed and placements for the program are offered/accepted students must register for the appropriate course at their institution and have paid the required tuition fees in order to receive credit for the internship.
 The application deadline is Friday, November 5, 2021.
 Please send an email to [email protected] with the following materials:

 - Your resume.

 - A cover letter regarding your interest, skillset, and relevant experience or goals with regard to the program.

-- 2-3 professional or academic references (include email contact).
+- Contact information for 2-3 professional or academic references (include email contact).

 - A copy of your transcript (unofficial copies are accepted, but official copies may be requested at a later date).